Move over palm oil, make room for the vegetable oil of the future: Algae oil.

 “Solazyme has pioneered an industrial biotechnology platform that harnesses the prolific oil-producing ability of microalgae.
 We use standard industrial fermentation equipment to efficiently scale and accelerate the microalgae’s natural oil production time to just a few days.
 Our platform is feedstock flexible and can utilize a wide variety of plant-based sugars, such as sugarcane-based sucrose, corn-based dextrose, and sugar from other biomass sources including cellulosics.
 By growing our proprietary microalgae in the absence of light using fermentation tanks to convert photosynthetic plant sugars into oil, we are in effect utilizing “indirect photosynthesis.”

-What is more, Solazyme algae based oils have been proven to offer superior health benefits when used as substitutes for vegetable oils in food products, including reduced calories, saturated fat and cholesterol, and functional benefits such as enhanced taste and texture for low-fat formulations, while also providing lower cost handling and processing requirements.
+What is more, Solazyme algae based oils have been proven to offer superior health benefits when used as substitutes for vegetable oils in food products.
+These benefits include reduced calories, saturated fat and cholesterol, and functional benefits such as enhanced taste and texture for low-fat formulations, while also providing lower cost handling and processing requirements.

-Many experts regrettably say that orangutans and Sumatran tigers are walking extinctions, but if companies like Solazyme are able to turn sustainability into profit, they might still have a chance after all.
+Many experts regrettably say that orangutans and Sumatran tigers are walking extinctions.
+But if companies like Solazyme are able to turn sustainability into profit, they might still have a chance.